 In 1013 Canute married Aelfgifu, daughter of the former ealdorman of Northumbria.
 It is likely that they were married by the Danish handfasting ceremony which was not recognised by the Church.
-They had two children Sweyn and Harold.
-After he became King, Canute married Emma of Normandy, the widow of King Aethelred the Unready.
-They had two children, Harthacnut and Gunhilda.
+They had two children Sweyn and Harold, known as Harefoot.

 King Canute the Great died on 12th November 1035.
 He was succeeded by his son, Harthacnut but when Harthacnut was unable to leave Denmark, the throne was taken by his son from his first marriage, Harold Harefoot who became Harold I.

 First published 2017; updated and republished Jul 27 2020 @ 3:15 pm – Updated –